MicrosoftDocs/power-platform/power-platform/alm/move-from-unmanaged-managed-alm.md

    - Be aware that some [System tables don’t support unmanaged layers](#system-tables-that-dont-support-unmanaged-layers).
    - Be aware that there are a few system tables that can lead to issues when you customize them and later import them as managed.
 More information: [Customization of deeply integrated system tables](#customization-of-deeply-integrated-system-tables)
    - For Power Apps portals app conversions, consider building a tool to search for components to eliminate, such as components without dependencies.
-      - For example, the tool can be a console app that generates a .CSV output file, which displays table forms and views used by Portals apps.
+      - For example, the tool can be a console app that generates a .CSV output file, which displays table forms and views used by Portals apps by checking the entity forms and entity lists tables.
 The output file can be used to determine dependencies between a portals app and table forms and views.

 3. Understand and identify the base, common, and app solution layers.